phac-nml/mikrokondo/docs/usage/configuration.md

 ## Run Unicycler instead of Flye->Racon->Pilon
 To use Unicycler specify on the command line `--hybrid_unicycler true`.
 If you would like to update this value so that the pipeline always uses Unicycler you can adjust the `nextflow.config` file like so:

+### Potential error with Unicycler
+You may need to check the `conf/base.config` `process_high_memory` declaration and provide it upwards of 1000GB of memory if you get errors mentioning `tputs`.
+This error is not very clear sadly but increasing resources available to the process will help.

 ```
 hybrid_unicycler = true // Note the lack of quotes